MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ### Container resource

 [Container jobs](process/container-phases.md) let you isolate your tools and dependencies inside a container.
 The agent launches an instance of your specified container then runs steps inside it.
-A container resource as specified by the `container` keyword lets you specify your container images.
+The `container` resource keyword lets you specify your container images.

 [Service containers](process/service-containers.md) run alongside a job to provide various dependencies like databases.